Analysis

 The Kauffman bracket is a property of the link diagram, not an invariant of the link, and is related to the Jones polynomial by a simple substitution.
 See Adams [Ada94] for a simple combinatorial introduction to the Kauffman bracket and the Jones polynomial.

 For larger links, you may see a Calculate button instead of a polynomial.
-This is because all of these polynomials require exponential time to compute.
-In this case you will need to press the Calculate button and be prepared to wait (you will see the progress displayed, and you will have the opportunity to cancel the computation if you like).
+This is because many of these polynomials require exponential time to compute.
+In this case you will need to press the Calculate button and be prepared to wait—for most polynomials you will see the progress displayed, and you can cancel the computation if you like.

 For smaller links, all of the polynomials will be computed automatically.